Zaffer/fast-stack/README.md

 1. `compact vdisk`
 1. `detach vdisk`

+"EACCES issues of mkder for /.angular"

 ## Bonus

+### terminal tab completions
 add this to your .bashrc for tab completion in the terminal:

 ```